Curious for a LivingHow to Ask Better Questions & Become Indispensable

 Curious for a Living

 Your most meaningful work comes from asking the right questions.
-Here’s your fun, practical guide to doing just that.
+Here’s your practical guide to doing just that, and building more satisfying–and lucrative–relationships with your clients and collaborators.

-Ever wonder what makes some projects sing, while others are just… meh?
+Have you ever wondered why some of your projects sing, while others are just… meh?
 Me too.
 I’ve wrestled with this mystery a lot.
 Is it the people involved?
 The perfect budget-timeline balance?
 Some celestial alignment of planets (or lack thereof)?

 Maybe.
 But I think there’s something more important that’s often overlooked.